-This model was created in Maya, and the bones were named according to the naming conventions in the MotionBuilder Mapping list.
+NOTE This model was created in Maya, and the bones were named according to the naming conventions in the MotionBuilder Mapping list.

 5 Navigate to a directory other than the default MotionBuilderTutorials directory where you want to save the file and click Save.
-The Save Options dialog appears.
-6 Click Save.